 This is a nice and easy, but super satisfying, one.
 Go through your computer and your phone and look at everything that you have installed there.
 Delete anything that you haven't used in the last 12 months, and aren't planning on using again anytime soon.

-Not only will this give you more valuable storage space and clear your mental space, it is also likely to improve the speed of that device.
+Not only will this give you more valuable storage space and clear your mental space, but it is also likely that it will improve the speed and battery life of that device.